Programs for first-time homebuyers in NC

-The NCHFA has a variety of in-house resources to help demystify the process of buying a home and will direct first-time buyers to housing couseling to help them prepare for the responsibilities of homeownership.
+The NCHFA has a variety of in-house resources to help demystify the process of buying a home and will connect first-time buyers with a housing couselor to help them prepare for the responsibilities of homeownership.

 NC 1st Home Advantage Down Payment